-Found 10 - 20 results of 30 programs matching keyword "perfect color memory"
+Found 10 - 20 results of 32 programs matching keyword "perfect color memory"

+In this show, we will be investigating color.
+There are colors all around us.
+Join us and explore the relationship between color and light.
+Watch as we create colored shadows and trick your mind with colors.
 Exploratorium Senior Scientist Paul Doherty explains a double rainbow sighting at Burning Man 2010!
 What is indigo anyway?
 Staff physicist Paul Doherty tells the story behind ROYGBIV, and how he'd like to change that standard palette.

 Exploratorium staff physicist Thomas Humphrey explains what temperature and color have to do with one another.
 A detailed demonstration of how to do the Color Chromatography activity, which lets you see the colors hidden in black ink.
 Includes a discussion of materials needed.
 An introduction to an activity that lets you discover the secret colors hidden in black ink.
 With a paper towel, a black marker, and a cup of water, create a rainbow of colors while exploring capillary action and chromatography.
 Explore the science behind this activity, including capillary action (how the water moves up the paper) and chromatography, or how different elements of the ink are carried along at different rates, allowing you to see that black ink is actually made up of many different colors.
 In this zany competition teachers will have ten minutes to create a science activity from a special secret ingredient.
 This week: crayons!
 Founding Dean of the Architecture Program at California College of Arts and Crafts (CCAC), David Meckel began his career in the Eames Office in the 1970's.
 Focusing on the day to day experiences of working with Charles and Ray Eames, David will portray a day in the life of the office with the images, people, and idiosyncratic pleasures that made up the rich and dynamic environment that served as the laboratory for these two great designers.
-Exploratorium staff Ron Hipschman and Robyn Higdon sum up the last five days of spacewalks, and show a couple of good-bye conferences with the shuttle astronauts.
-Learn about the successful replacement of the Power Control Unit (PCU) and listen as we talk with Mark Clampin, part of the team that developed the Advanced Camera for Surveys scheduled for installation tonight.